 Later, Cree people adapted European costume like blouses and jackets into their own style using beadwork, embroidery, and ribbon appliques.
 Here is a photograph of a Cree

-and some photos and links about Native American clothes in general.
+and some photos and links about Native clothing in general.

 Today, some Cree people still use moccasins or a buckskin shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.

 Yes--the Cree Indian tribe was well-known for their birchbark canoes.

 After Europeans came, Cree canoe builders began